-Your body is your temple.
-Think about it.
-It is the only place ‘your self’ has to live in.
+Self-care must be number one on your to-do list.
+Remember that your body is your temple.
+It is the only place ‘your Self’ has to live.
 Life’s responsibilities are countless for many of us.
 And in trying to juggle those responsibilities we neglect to take care of ourselves–our temple.
 We might think about our physical health but that is often where it begins and ends.

 Body listens to mind; mind listens to body.
 Awareness is the link.
 Make no mistake: Every cell knows when you are unhappy, anxious or stressed.
 A cell’s awareness is expressed in chemical reactions instead of words.
 No matter.
 The message comes through loud and clear~ Deepak Chopra, M.D.

 Sign up for the HealthyPlace mental health newsletter for latest news, articles, events.